iterative/dvc.org/content/docs/user-guide/glossary/metrics-and-plots.md

 tooltip: >-
   DVC [metrics and plots](/doc/user-guide/glossary/metrics-and-plots) provide sets of commands to follow the performance of machine learning experiments.
-  Mark certain stage <abbr>outputs</abbr> as metrics and visualize metrics as plots.
+  Mark certain stage outputs as metrics and visualize metrics as plots.
 ---

 # Metrics and Plots